HKalbasi/zngur/book/src/tutorial.md

   auto inventory = rust::crate::Inventory::new_empty(1000);
 }
 ```

+Zngur will add every Rust item with its full path in the `rust` namespace, so for example `String` will become `rust::std::string::String` in the
+C++ side.

 To build it, you need to first build the Rust code using `cargo build`, which will generate a `libyourcrate.a` in the `./target/debug` folder, and
 you can build your C++ code by linking to it: